Equal Employment Opportunity & Affirmative Action Policy

 Olin’s equal opportunity and affirmative action policies also prohibit all forms of retaliation against anyone who in good faith complains that these policies are not being followed, or who otherwise participates in a company or agency investigation into such complaints, even if sufficient evidence is not found to substantiate the complaint.
 If you believe that you have been subjected to retaliation, your complaint should be directed to the individual identified below.
 After receiving a complaint involving a violation of the company’s equal opportunity or affirmative action policy, the company will investigate and take corrective action, as appropriate.
 Complaints and investigations will be kept strictly confidential to the maximum extent possible.
 No one, regardless of position or length of service, is exempt from these policies.

 The non-confidential portions of the affirmative action programs for individuals with disabilities and protected veterans shall be available for inspection during normal business hours in the Human Resources Department upon request by any employee or applicant for employment.
 If you are interested in reviewing these documents, please contact the Human Resources Department.

-As President & CEO of Olin, I fully support our affirmative action program and am committed to the implementation of the company’s equal opportunity and affirmative action policies.
+As Chairman, President & CEO of Olin, I fully support our affirmative action program and am committed to the implementation of the company’s equal opportunity and affirmative action policies.
 I have delegated overall responsibility for these policies to Valerie Peters, Vice President, Human Resources.
-Each Human Resources Manager corporate-wide is responsible for the implementation, daily administration, and auditing of these policies at his or her location.
-If you have a complaint you should contact Valerie at (314) 480-1478, your local Human Resources Department, or Olin’s 24-hour HelpLine at 800-362-8348.
+Each Human Resources Director and Manager corporate-wide is responsible for the implementation, daily administration, and auditing of these policies at their locations.
+If you have a complaint, you should contact Valerie at (314) 480-1478, your local Human Resources Department, or Olin’s 24-hour Help-Line at 800-362-8348.